Resolving Personal Injury Cases Through Arbitration

 After all, it is not in anyone’s plan to be involved in a serious car crash and collect a multitude of hospital bills.
 For many, the main objective is to secure a settlement amount that allows them to heal and move toward their future in a positive way.
 In situations when litigation could take years, a victim may prefer to use an alternative resolution process.

 Are you interested in arbitration?
 The lawyers at Kardos, Rickles & Hand can help.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.